Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: Experiment in YNH with WHIS

-The word sounds that were presented to the YNH listeners were as follows: The same sets of sounds that were described as ``Unpro'' and ``IRM'' in the OA experiment were used.
-The SNRs were -6, 0, 6, and 12 dB.
-These sets were processed with WHIS using the hearing levels of $\rm OA^{\#7}$.
+In the current study, these sets were processed with WHIS using the hearing levels of a target OA for HL simulation.
+The target listener and the rationale for its selection will be explained below.
 These sets are referred to as ``Unpro-WHIS'' and ``IRM-WHIS.''
 The fifth set was produced from clean, non-reverberant speech sounds, referred to as ``Dry-Unpro,'' that were extracted directly from FW07.
 The sounds were mixed with the same babble noise to produce SNRs of -6, 0, 6, and 12 dB.
 This condition was introduced to examine the effect of reverberation on subjective SI scores and the objective prediction by GESI.
 Thus, there were five sound processing conditions and four SNR conditions.
 Each list contained 20 words.
 The total number of words was 400 (= 20 $\times$ 5 $\times$ 4).

-\subsubsection{HL simulation}
+\subsection{HL simulation}

-The HL simulator, WHIS~\citep{irino2023hearing}, was used in this study.
-Designed for use in perceptual experiments, WHIS has been shown to have less perceptual distortion than CamHLS ~\citep{irino2024signal}.
-WHIS first analyzes input sounds into EPgrams using the GCFB, which can reflect HL~\citep{irino2006dynamic, irino2023hearing}.
-In accordance with the loudness study by \cite{moore1997model}, we assumed that the total HL ($HL_{total}$) that appears on the audiogram is the sum of the level-dependent active HL ($HL_{act}$) and the level-independent passive HL ($HL_{pas}$) on a dB scale.
-In this study, the total HL was set to the hearing levels of $\rm OA^{\#7}$.
-The degree of the active HL, $HL_{act}$, can be controlled by a parameter $\alpha$, representing the degree of health of the cochlear compressive input-output function (for details, see also Appendix A of \citealt{yamamoto2025predicting}).
-In this study, we set it to 0.5, which is the intermediate level between no dysfunction ($\alpha=1$) and complete damage ($\alpha=0$).
-For the HL simulation, the gain reduction was calculated using the EPgrams of HL and NH listeners.
-Then, HL sounds were synthesized using the direct time-varying filter (DTVF) method, which minimizes distortion.~\citep{irino2023hearing, irino2024signal}.
+The HL simulator WHIS~\citep{irino2023hearing} was used in this study.
+WHIS first analyzes input sounds using the gammachirp filterbank (GCFB; ~\citealp{irino2006dynamic, irino2023hearing}) to produce an auditory spectrogram -- a sequence of excitation patterns (EPs) referred to as an EPgram.
+In the GCFB analysis, the total hearing loss ($HL_{total}$) shown on the audiogram is assumed to be the sum of the level-dependent active HL ($HL_{act}$) and the level-independent passive HL ($HL_{pas}$) on a dB scale, in accordance with the loudness model proposed by \cite{moore1997model}.
+The total HL was set to match the hearing levels of the target OA listener.
+This procedure enables the precise reproduction of absolute thresholds, as demonstrated in psychological experiments~\citep{deutsch2026evaluation}.

+The degree of active hearing loss ($HL_{act}$) can be controlled by a parameter $\alpha$, which represents the health of the cochlear compressive input–output function (for details, see Appendix A in \citealt{yamamoto2025predicting}).
+In this study, $\alpha$ was set to 0.5, corresponding to an intermediate level between no dysfunction ($\alpha = 1$) and complete damage ($\alpha = 0$).
+For the HL simulation, gain reduction was calculated using the EPgrams of a target OA and a typical NH listener.
+HL sounds were then synthesized using the direct time-varying filter (DTVF) method, which produces less perceptual distortion than CamHLS~\citep{irino2024signal}.